 Local council elections

 Local elections are held in Ireland every five years to elect councillors as public representatives on local authorities.
-Local elections take place on Friday, 7 June 2024.
+The most recent local elections took place on Friday, 7 June 2024.

 There are 31 Local Government Authorities in Ireland, which includes County Councils and City Councils.
 Each county and city council is divided into local electoral areas.
 Each local electoral area has a specified number of council seats to be filled in the election.
 In total, there are 166 electoral areas in Ireland and each of them elects a number of councillors.
 The number of councillors to be elected nationally is 949.